C. X. Hansen: President - Professor

 In 1894, he joined the faculty of Trinity Seminary as a teacher of secular subjects and, with the exception of the year 1896–1897 (the seminary functioned in Elk Horn that year, and Professor Hansen used this time to complete his work at Midland), he remained most of his life on the faculty.
 C. X. was the first American-born president of Dana College.
 He served as president three various times; 1908–1914, 1919–1925, and 1936–1938.
 By the early 1910s – in cooperation with the University of Nebraska – Dana College was awarding associate degrees.

 The accounts which many former students give of his teaching indicate that he was a dedicated and effective teacher who managed to retain the human touch.
-So intense was his concentration that he could hold a piece of chalk in each hand and work two separate problems on the blackboard simultaneously.
-So conscientious was he about his work that on one occasion, when he was in Omaha and a heavy snow had cut off train service back to Blair, he walked back (a distance of thirty miles) in order not to miss his classes.
+His concentration allowed him to hold a piece of chalk in each hand and work two separate problems on the blackboard simultaneously.
+On one occasion, when he was in Omaha and a heavy snow had cut off train service back to Blair, he walked back (a distance of thirty miles) in order not to miss his classes.
 And to illustrate the human touch and sense of humor which helped endear him to his associates, the incident of the lazy student many well be cited.
 The student in question had a habit of sleeping late in the mornings and finally C. X. went to his room to remedy the situation.
 There was no scolding or raging involved.
 Dr. Hansen simply asked the boy if he were ill.
 This looked like as good an excuse as any, so the student said yes.
 Before he realized what had happened, C. X. had given him a large dose of castor oil.
 It is reported that the cure was effective.